 Few buildings in the Western World are more compelling than the Pantheon, a temple to all that is divine, or all the gods, or the Universe itself, rebuilt in its current guise by the Emperor Hadrian who may have had a hand in its design.
 Its heroic entrance portico raised on twenty-four granite columns shipped from Egypt fronts an awe-inspiring domed interior adorned in purple porphyry and rich marble.
 Made of varying densities of concrete, the 2000-year old coffered dome is bigger than Michelangelo's at St Peter's.
 A giant imaginary sphere - the world, perhaps - could fit snugly beneath it, while a vast oculus (an "eye" open to the sky at the top of the dome) connects the interior directly to the heavens above.

-How to visit: Open most weekdays from 9am to 6.30pm (sometimes later) and on Sundays, 9am to 1pm.
+: Open most weekdays from 9am to 6.30pm (sometimes later) and on Sundays, 9am to 1pm.
 Entrance free.
 Mass, weddings and other services are held here.
 While many tourists rush in and out on their hurried schedules, remember that Brunelleschi and Michelangelo spent many hours here pondering the Pantheon's "angelic" design.

 Architects: Ictinus and Callicrates with Phidias, sculptor